SUNY Cortland offers a variety of on-campus living options. We are committed to providing housing options that match your lifestyle.

 Dragon and Glass Tower Halls are low rises with four floors and offer air conditioning.
 Quad double rooms are off of the corridor and consist of two double rooms with a shared bathroom and a vestibule.
 Each floor has a spacious lounge with kitchen, as well as study rooms.

 Cheney and DeGroat halls are located on the upper campus and allow easy access to the academic buildings.
 They are low-rise residence halls that have single, double and triple rooms off of the corridor.
 Cheney Hall offers deluxe rooms consisting of one designed triple and one double plus a lounge, two designed triples plus lounge or two doubles plus lounge.

 Transfer students, with the exception of freshmen transfers, are assigned throughout all of our residence halls and at West Campus Apartments.
 All new transfer students with sophomore or junior credit status are required to live on campus for two semesters.
-You may choose to live on a transfer floor in Alger or Hayes Halls or in a transfer building at West Campus Apartments.
+You may choose to live on a transfer floor or in a transfer building at West Campus Apartments.

 All sophomores, juniors and seniors can select their own room from rooms available during the Room Selection Process.
 Most spaces are available in our high rises, Casey and Smith Towers, and at West Campus Apartments.
 Some spaces will be available in our low rises.
 Housing is only guaranteed to sophomores.
 Juniors and seniors must pay their housing deposit and complete their Room Selection Process Form by the assigned deadline to be guaranteed a space on campus.